njuics/java-2018F/slides/6/README.md

 ## Exception matching

 - When an exception is thrown, the exception-handling system looks through the <font color=red>"nearest"</font> handlers in the order they are written.
-When it finds a match, the exception is considered handled, and no further serarching occurs.
+When it finds a match, the exception is considered handled, and no further searching occurs.

 - A derived-class object will match a handler for the base class.